hyooos/hyooos/README.md

 - Interested in **Financial Time Series** and **Machine Learning**
 - Currently studying and building projects in **Data Science and AI**

+Please feel free to contact me at hyooowon0312@naver.com

 ## 📑 Education

 **Dongduk Women's University**